RGB dots on the screen. CMYK “four-colour” in the comics. Etc.

 And while your own printer prints out a CMYK page in one go — all the coloured dots, of all four colours, being laid down in a complex sequence as the paper moves once through the printer — the printing press still uses four stages in printing, one for each of the CMYK colours, one at a time.
 Four different images are printed one after the other, progressively building up to the full colour version.
 That’s why the four images need to be very closely lined up with each other.
 Otherwise the final result is something like poor Captain America, above.

 Early comics used metal (letterpress) printing plates, transferring coloured inks straight onto paper — like early newspapers.
-By the 1950s, most newspapers and magazines used web offset printing, in which curved metal printing plates (stereotypes) carried the inks onto rubber blankets, and the blankets carried the image onto the paper.
-Printers of comics also moved over to offset printing, but is not clear exactly when they switched.
+By the 1950s, most newspapers and magazines used web offset printing, a.k.a. offset litho in which curved metal printing plates carried the inks onto rubber blankets, and the blankets carried the image onto the paper.
+Printers of comics also moved over to offset litho, but is not clear exactly when they switched.
 For example, World Color Press in Sparta Illinois, were printing DC comics from 1955, and World Color reportedly started using web offset printing in 1956.
+However I suspect that their offset presses were used for other magazines, not comic books, until the 1980s.
+[EDIT: Later research showed that this was correct, with deluxe comic books like Camelot 3000 (1982) and The Dark Knight Returns (1986) leading the way, and regular comic books later making the switch to offset litho.]

 Marvel only switched to World Color in 1969, having printed before that with Eastern Color in Connecticut (as DC previously did too).
 I have been unable to find out whether Eastern Color ever switched to web offset.